MohamedAbdo202/Marvel-Movies/README.md

 # FlojicsTask

-Steps tO Run The Project:
+Steps To Run The Project:

 1- Download the code from Github Folder.ZIP

 2-Extract The Folder

-3-Open Android Studio And Press Open and Choose The Folder of The Project 4-Oen Terminal and Enter flutter pub get
+3-Open Android Studio And Press Open and Choose The Folder of The Project

+4-Oen Terminal and Enter flutter pub get

 5-Open Emulator

 6-Run The project

 ## Getting Started